New Members with an Interest in Art And Culture are Always Welcome

 |Monthly Dues||Initiation Fee||Initiation Fee Quarterly Payment|

-*There is a $75 quarterly Café minimum spending requirement and a monthly building assessment fee of $45.
+*There is a $100 quarterly Café minimum spending requirement for Residents and a $200 annual Café minimum spending requirement for Non-Residents.
+There is a monthly building assessment fee of $45 for all members.
 NOTE: The initiation fee is waived for artists 35 and under.

 If you are not familiar with the Providence Art Club and would like to take a tour, contact Michael Rose at email@example.com to sign up for a visit.